KDAB/cxx-qt/book/src/qobject/index.md

 A QObject defined by CXX-Qt supports many features and is made up of quite a few parts.

 This chapter goes into details on these.
-For a simpler introduction, take a look at our [Getting-Started guide](../getting-started/index.md).
+For a simpler introduction, take a look at our [Getting Started guide](../getting-started/index.md).

 QObject Features and Parts:
   * [`#[cxx_qt::bridge]` - The macro around the module](./bridge-macro.md)